rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

     ...
 Dice rolls to ensure 256-bits of entropy

-???+ warning "Master Public Key"
+???+ warning "Seed Creation (step 2/3): Master Public Key"
     Ensure your smartphone is in another room.

     Ensure there is no Internet connected devices